dunnesquared/cinescout/README.md

 - `Flask-Migrate` to help migrate changes to database models.
 - `Flask-SqlAlchemy` to help create and manage the app's database.
 - `Flask-WTF` to write secure web forms quickly.
+- `Flask-Admin` to create a UI to administer the user logins, passwords and other database tasks.
 - `requests` to interact the external APIs.
 - `fuzzywuzzy` to determine how similar two movie titles are to each other.

 ## Running `Cinescout` on macOS, 'nix
 1. Download or clone this project from `github`.